 Source: @platform_la on Instagram: https://www.instagram.com/p/CF0JDh_DYbZ/

 For certain retailers, giving people space could also mean setting up areas for 1 to 1 experiences.
 It makes sense for some retailers to serve customers on an appointment basis.

 With this in mind, you could set up spaces within your store dedicated to such appointments.
 Consider having a meeting area or fitting room that customers can have all to themselves.

 Nordstrom does this well at its Nordstrom Local stores, which it considers as “service hubs.”
 These stores don’t carry any inventory; rather, they act as “service hubs” with offerings like online order pickup, alterations, and styling services.

-Customers who come in to get styled have their own large dressing room containing hand-picked items based on their needs and preferences.
+Customers who come in to get styled have their own large dressing room (as seen below) containing hand-picked items based on their needs and preferences.